Quantum DeepONet: Neural operators accelerated by quantum computing: Ideal quantum simulation results

-Based on the linear advection equation example, we further examine the non-linear 1D Burgers' equation with initial condition $u_0(x)$ and periodic boundary condition, where $\nu=0.05$ is the viscosity.
+with initial condition $u_0(x)$ and periodic boundary condition, where $\nu=0.05$ is the viscosity.
 We aim to learn the mapping from $u_0(x)$ to the solution $u(x,t)$.
 Additionally, recognizing the periodic nature of the output function $u(x,t)$, instead of directly input $\xi$ for trunk net, we expand it to $[\xi,\cos(2\pi\xi),\sin(2\pi\xi),\cos(4\pi\xi),\sin(4\pi\xi)]$.
 Other neural network settings are the same as Section~\ref{sec: advection}, except for the depth and width.
-The classical test relative error is $1.38\%$, and the ideal quantum simulation yields the same result: $1.38\%$.
+With comparable number of trainable parameters ($2429$ for quantum DeepONet and $2260$ for classical DeepONet), the classical DeepONet achieves an error of $1.05\%$, whereas the quantum DeepONet sustains comparable performance, exhibiting a classical test relative error of $1.38\%$, and an ideal quantum simulation test error of $1.38\%$.
 An example of the ground truth and prediction of quantum DeepONet is shown in Fig.~\ref{fig: advection_burgers}B.